NovoCore/NanoCoreRemover/README.md

 ## About

-I made NanoCore Remover because I was tired of antivirus programs that install a bunch of stuff you don't need and still don't get rid of NanoCore.
-Sometimes, NanoCore hides so well that it pretends to be something important on your computer, making it super tricky to remove.

-## How It Works

-Basically, NanoCore Remover looks through your computer to find anything related to NanoCore.
-Then, it uses a bit of code magic to make NanoCore not so tough anymore, allowing us to say goodbye to it for good.

-Here's the piece of code that does the heavy lifting:
+I developed NanoCore Remover out of frustration with antivirus solutions that overload you with unnecessary features yet fail to effectively eliminate NanoCore.
+The truly insidious aspect lies in how crypters can evade detection by your antivirus, disable it, and subsequently allow NanoCore to operate unimpeded.

+## How Does NanoCore Remover Disable NanoCore's Critical Process Privileges?

+The NanoCore Remover identifies NanoCore malware on your system and then strips it of its critical process status by setting this attribute to false.
+After demoting NanoCore from its critical status, the tool proceeds to safely terminate it.
+Below is the code snippet that facilitates this crucial step:

 ```csharp
 const int STATUS_SUCCESS = 0;